BettridgeKameron/blog/content/test-post.md

 Update again, I have refactored the yaml files to be more accurate.
 Hopefully I can make it follow best practices and get it to be at a place where im comfortable with releasing it.

 Another update, because I broke the server again.
 But now it is fixed!
+Hopefully don't have an issue again.